-Indigestion, poor doggy!
-Diarrhea, stomach making noise (gurgling), and no appetite are all signs of upset stomach in dogs.
-Here’s how to deal with your dog’s stomach problems, based on my experience with my terrier Georgie.
+Poor doggy!
+Diarrhea, indigestion, stomach making noise (gurgling), and no appetite are all signs of upset stomach in dogs.
+These suggestions on how to deal with your dog’s stomach problems are based on my experience with my terrier Georgie.

 Georgie’s tummy was upset for almost a full year before I finally figured out what was wrong.
 Her stomach was making weird, loud noises for such a small dog.
-She had diarrhea often, and sometimes she refused to eat dog food or delicious treats.
+My poor dog had diarrhea often – as well as bloody poops – and sometimes she refused to eat dog food or delicious treats.
+I think she has irritable bowel syndrome or ulcerative colitis (like I do!), but I didn’t pay for a tissue sample to find out for sure.
+Why?
+Because I found natural, healthy ways to manage her stomach problems and gurgling noises.
 Here’s what I found out what dogs should and should not eat, plus specific causes of gurgling noises and stomach problems in dogs.

 “Some foods are good for people but bad for dogs,” says veterinarian Carmela Stamper, who works with the U.S. Food and Drug Administration (FDA).
 “Our bodies may break down foods or other chemicals that a dog can’t tolerate.
 A dog’s body processes food much differently.”